cemsbv/GeoProfile/docs/tree/getting_started.rst

 ----------------

 The next step is to create a Section class.
 This class holds the information of all Columns.
-For more information on the :func:`geoprofilecore.column.Section` class go the the reference.
+For more information on the :func:`geoprofile.column.Section` class go the the reference.

 .. ipython:: python